Readiness for Online Learning

 How do I participate in an online course?

-Students will participate in the course by submitting an academic assignment, taking an online exam, participating in an online discussion, collaborating on project, or any other related assignment.
+Students will participate in the course by submitting an academic assignment, taking an online exam, participating in an online discussion, collaborating on a project or any other related assignment.
 Refer to your course syllabus for specific course information.
-Students can estimate that an 8-week course will require 15-20 hours per week for a three credit course, 10-12 hours per week for a two credit course, and 5-6 hours per week for a one credit course.
+Students can estimate that an 8-week course will require 15-20 hours per week for a three-credit course, 10-12 hours per week for a two-credit course, and 5-6 hours per week for a one-credit course.

 How do I contact my instructor?

 Students will contact their instructor using the Inbox in Canvas.
 The inbox makes it easy for students and teachers to communicate and keep track of all of the different kinds of communication going on inside of Canvas, whether it’s a conversation about an assignment, within a group or with another user.
 For information on how to communicate, please view this Canvas video.

 How do I obtain support for my online courses?

 Support for content related items (quizzes, assignments, discussions, etc.) should go through your instructor first.
 Support for technical issues in Canvas is offered in a variety of ways: phone, chat, email and help tickets.
 Visit the Technical Assistance page for more information.

 What are the technical specifications for online courses?

 Technology requirements vary depending on the type of course you are taking.
 The requirements for each course type are outlined on the Required Technology page.
 Although you may find that some courses do not specify a particular type of technology many courses (regardless of the delivery method) now include a web-based component to enhance instruction.